How you can support NCSAM

-- Ask your Parent Teacher Association, school board, and/or school superintendent to issue a formal proclamation in support of National Cyber Security Awareness Month, observed nationwide in October 2012.
-Distribute STOP.
-THINK.
-CONNECT. tips for parents at your next PTA meeting.
+- Ask your PTA, school board or superintendent to issue a formal proclamation in support of National Cyber Security Awareness Month in October, recognizing the importance of cybersecurity to your school district.

-- Hold a cybersecurity in-service training for school faculty and staff during the month of October and have your IT personnel or computer sciences teachers give presentations on smart computer practices and online security measures.
-Distribute tools and tips available from the National Cyber Security Alliance.
-(For more resources, visit http://staysafeonline.org/stay-safe-online)
+- Hold a cybersecurity in-service training for school faculty and staff during the month of October.
+Have your information technology personnel give presentations on smart computer practices and online security measures.

-- Hold a school poster/video contest in which students create public service announcements and other outreach materials to educate their peers using the STOP.
+- Hold a school poster contest in which students create public service announcements to educate their peers using the STOP.
 THINK.
-CONNECT. or “Shared Responsibility” themes.
-Make sure the winning entries get lots of exposure around school.
-(Resources can be found at http://www.staysafeonline.org/stop-think-connect/)
+CONNECT.
+Display the winning entries in school hallways or common areas to raise awareness.
+Review tip sheets, as well as online safety posters and videos, here.